-When you’re getting your small business up and running, it’s easy to be overwhelmed by how costly and complicated it can be to get and keep the attention of new customers.
+When you’re getting your business started, it’s easy to be overwhelmed by how costly and complicated it can be to get and keep the attention of new customers.
 As advertising and technology get smarter, so do consumers.
 People are constantly bombarded from all sides by different forms of advertising, making it harder for your message to just stand out.
 It can feel like a waste to spend money on an ad that will probably be ignored—especially when you need to make the most of every marketing dollar.

 Modern marketing research shows that the sales funnel is evolving and customers expect a more personalized experience than ever.
 Instead of being “sold to,” customers will only engage with marketing that’s either helpful or genuinely entertaining.
 Brands can no longer rely on bombarding their potential customers with messaging: they have to earn the customer’s interest.